Let’s talk surfactants

 Quillaja Bark Extract

 Throughout time and as more technology came along, companies found ways to modify soap ingredients, isolate certain components and even Frankenstein some of them with little or under tested safety procedures.
 Why?
-Because soap making, is a process and by human nature, we’re always looking for something cheaper and easier with a high convenience factor.
-Some of these chemicals have not been tested since 1976 and unleashed quietly into the public’s eye into natural watersheds.
+Because soap making, is a process and by human nature, we’re always looking for something cheaper and easier.
+Some of these chemicals have not been tested since 1976, and unleashed quietly into the public’s eye and into natural watersheds.
 Only in recent years have we been discovering that some of these ingredients are actual skin irritants and worse, have done immeasurable damage to our water and aquatic life.

 Naturally derived surfactants may be modified from coconut oil or other fatty acid plant based ingredients and isolated, hydrogenated and reconstructed to alter the molecular structure.
 This is where a lot of companies can get away with manipulating their ingredients list.
 Some companies are quite transparent about what they use, which is phenomenal, however some companies will use this ‘naturally derived plant base’ term to make you think you’re making great environmental choices.
 In reality, though some better than others, the majority of naturally derived surfactants are very toxic to aquatic life, are known carcinogens or rated very high as a skin irritant.
 So, not so natural.

-Synthetic/Petrochemical based surfactants: Synthetic and petrochemical surfactants are modern chemicals; most are created under very energy-intensive conditions with high usage of fossil fuels (more air/water pollution- yuck) The manufacturing process of these new ingredients change the natural vegetable oil composition into new molecules that are typically not found in nature.
-Even very low concentrations of synthetic surfactants in surface water can be highly toxic to most forms of aquatic life.
+Synthetic surfactants are modern chemicals; most are created under very energy-intensive conditions with high usage of fossil fuels (more air water pollution- yuck) The manufacturing process of these new ingredients change the natural vegetable oil composition into new molecules that are typically not found in nature.
+Even very low concentrations of synthetic surfactants in surface water can be highly toxic to all forms of aquatic life.

 Here is a list of naturally derived, synthetic and petrochemical based surfactants as well as hidden terms that you may find on your ingredients label at home.